 This image data could be augmented from other visual systems such as security cameras or Flickr or Google Maps (mentioned in the Skybox patent filing before Google acquired the company).

-The data can be used a number of different ways.
+The data can be used in many different ways.
 The patent filing tells us:

 For example, the count of cars in a store parking lot can be correlated with the weekly sales revenues from that store.
 In another example, the length of time ships take to unload can be correlated with the volume of goods transported through a port.
 Another example is that the width of water in a reservoir can be correlated with the value of crops in an area downstream.